leejjoon/pywcsgrid2/doc/users/overview.rst

   axis = ax["gal"].new_floating_axis(1, 0.)
   ax.axis["b=0"] = axis

-See mpl_toolkits.axes_grid for more about the floating axis.
+See mpl_toolkits.axisartist for more about the floating axis.

 Here is a complete example,